Procedures and Tools

 - ABCDE visual AID

-- Production: Michaela Pernon, speech therapist (CNR Wilson, Hôpital Lariboisière)
+- Production: Michaela Pernon, speech therapist (CRMR Wilson, Hôpital Lariboisière)

 - Design: Inspired by the brochure which was designed by Dominique Bénichou, a speech therapist at Nantes University Hospital, and intended for use by patients with communication disorders in the neurovascular unit.